zzonyo/trust-docs-test/source/index.html.md

 When getting information on order cancellation via get order information interface, users can only query last 4-hour data

-Both order_id and client_order_id can be used for order withdrawl，one of them needed at one time，if both of them are set，the default will be order id.
-The order completed( 5.partially fulfilled but cancelled by client; 6.
-Fully fulfilled; 7.
-Cancelled; ) will be deleted after the settlement on Friday.
+Both order_id and client_order_id can be used to query, and only one of them can be filled in at the same time.
+If two are filled in, only order_id is effect to query.
+After daily settlement or delivery on Friday, the orders in the end state (5:partially filled orders have been cancelled, 6:all filled orders, 7:have been cancelled) will be deleted.

 client_order_id，order status query is available for orders placed within 24 hours; Otherwise, clients cannot check orders placed beyond 24 hours.